-The following documents describe installation and set up of a Hadoop cluster:
+The following documents describe installation and set up of a Hadoop cluster :

-- Hadoop Quickstart for first-time users. - Hadoop Cluster Setup for large, distributed clusters.
+- Hadoop Quick Start for first-time users. - Hadoop Cluster Setup for large, distributed clusters.

-The rest of document assumes the user is able to set up and run a HDFS with at least one Datanode.
-For the purpose of this document, both Namenode and Datanode could be running on the same physical machine.
+The rest of this document assumes the user is able to set up and run a HDFS with at least one DataNode.
+For the purpose of this document, both the NameNode and DataNode could be running on the same physical machine.